bdpedigo/sparse_decomposition/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **Sparse Decomposition** feel free to email me at benjamindpedigo@gmail.com.

 If you encounter any errors or problems with **Sparse Decomposition**, please let me know!
 Open an Issue at the GitHub http://github.com/bdpedigo/sparse_decomposition main repository.